 Rheumatoid Arthritis Gloves – Recovery with Infrared Emitting Fibers

-Rheumatoid arthritis is a chronic inflammatory disease that causes pain, joint stiffness and swelling leading to impaired hand function and difficulty with daily activities.
+Rheumatoid arthritis is an autoimmune condition that causes joint pain, stiffness and swelling leading to impaired hand function and difficulty with daily activities.

-Rheumatoid Arthritis Gloves
+Rheumatoid Arthritis Gloves Powered by Infrared Technology

-Rheumatoid Arthritis Gloves help:
+The Benefits of Rheumatoid Arthritis Gloves are:

 - Hand temperature regulation

-- Improve blood circulation
+- Improving circulation

-- Relieve joint pain
+- Decreasing joint pain

-- Reduce joint inflammation
+- Reducing inflammation

-- Accelerate recovery
+- Accelerating recovery